Eric Sayers joined BGS in January 2018

 In 2013, Mr. Sayers was selected for the Next Generation National Security Leader fellowship at the Center for a New American Security.
 He was also selected in 2011 by the Diplomatic Courier as one of the “Top 99 Under 33 Foreign Policy Leaders.”

-Mr. Sayers is an Adjunct Fellow on Asian Security at the Center for Strategic and International Studies (CSIS).
+Mr. Sayers is an Adjunct Fellow at the American Enterprise Institute.
 He is a term-member of the Council on Foreign Relations.

 Mr. Sayers holds an M.Sc. in Strategic Studies from the S. Rajaratnam School of International Studies (RSIS) in Singapore and an M.A. and B.A. in Political Science from The University of Western Ontario.